inijoy/inijoy/README.md

-## Hi there 👋

 This is Iniabasi Ntiah
 I am a Buisness And Marketing Data Analyist/ESL Teacher

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Data Cleaning and Preprocessing:
 Developing automated scripts to clean and preprocess large datasets.